Boswellia serrata extract supplement side effects,

 Int J Colorectal Dis.
 2007; Madisch A, Miehlke S, Eichele O, Bethke B, Kuhlisch E, Bästlein E, Wilhelms G, Morgner A, Wigginghaus B, Stolte M. Medical Department I, Technical University Hospital, Dresden, Germany.

-The objective of this study was to investigate the effect of Boswellia serrata extract on symptoms, quality of life, and histology in patients with collagenous colitis.
+The objective of this study done at Technical Universtiy Hospital in Dresden, Germany was to investigate the effect of Boswellia extract on symptoms, quality of life, and histology in patients with collagenous colitis.
 Patients with chronic diarrhea and histologically proven collagenous colitis were randomized to receive either oral Boswellia serrata extract 400 mg three times daily for 6 weeks or placebo.
 Complete colonoscopy and histology were performed before and after treatment.
 Our study suggests that Boswellia serrata extract might be clinically effective in patients with collagenous colitis.

 Boswellia and osteoarthritis